handpete12/SkyGAN/README.md

 ## About
 This repo provides base code for anyone looking to create continuous conditional-GAN generated 2D density fields in place of 2LPT or GADGET-III/GADGET-IV simulations of the universe.

 This version provides basic functionality required to do this with a conditional generative advisarial network.
-I will upload my more advanced version at a later date with more functionality and conditionalisation methods as well as a non-conditional GAN version.
+I will upload my more advanced versions at a later date (once I've tidied them up) with more functionality and conditionalisation methods as well as a non-conditional GAN version.
 I also have versions that utilise a Wasserstein loss.
 Contact me if you want access to these before I have had a chance to upload them.

 ## Model Structure